Sam, our five-year-old, wanted to go with me. He followed me around the house, “I just want to be with you.”

 Would I pick Him just to get gummy bears, fame, or fortune?

 He is enough.
-Today was one of the worst days of our lives.
+Today was one of the hardest days of our lives.
 And the best.
-Still He is enough.
+Still, He is enough.

 This place is where I want to stay.